diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/gmsh.md

 apptainer exec gmsh.sif gmsh t1.geo
 ```

-Once the geometry is imported, in can be simply meshed with the *Mesh->2D* button.
+Once the geometry is imported, it can be simply meshed with the *Mesh->2D* button.
 The resulting mesh can eventually be saved in a `t1.msh` file with the *File->Save Mesh* button.

 ### Using Gmsh graphical interface to modify a mesh